isadominguez314/DS1000_S2023/README.md

 Don’t forget to download the related app, which is called Pulse, to your phone and set it to alert you if there are new content or announcements for the course.

 ### Campuswire
 I have set up a Campuswire workspace for our use this semester to help us better communicate with each other and the TAs.
-You will need to create an account and join our workspace by following [this link](https://campuswire.com/p/G175ABCF3).
+You will need to create an account and join our workspace by following [this link](https://campuswire.com/c/GE61F4A99).
+You are encouraged to adopt these [Slack etiquette tips](https://slack.com/blog/collaboration/etiquette-tips-in-slack).

-You are encouraged to post questions within your TA channel (formatted as **#[TA Last name]**), as well as to adopt these [Slack etiquette tips](https://slack.com/blog/collaboration/etiquette-tips-in-slack).
-Your TA is defined on your Brightspace page under the "Groups".
-I will also email each group ahead of the first class to introduce you.

 Here is the list of channels you should see upon joining the Campuswire workspace: